cloudfoundry/stratos/docs/roadmap.md

 ## Agile

 We work on a 2-week Sprint cycle.
 Sprints start on Wednesdays.
+For reference, Sprint 22 started 24 Jan 2018.

 We are using GitHub issues to track all work items.
 We use ZenHub to manage these in an agile fashion - see: